Robert Haywood Morrison Foundation

 How does Robert Haywood Morrison Foundation spend its money?

 Robert Haywood Morrison Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Robert Haywood Morrison Foundation tax-deductible?